|Puma 9850 Series||Puma 9650 Series||Puma 9500 Series||XP Offline|

 Etch: The Puma 9850’s new optical technologies enable the capture of yield-limiting etch defects such as bridges and protrusions.
 The Puma 9850 finds these critical etch defects on both logic and memory devices, with significantly improved detection compared to previous-generation Puma inspection systems.
-By capturing yield-relevant etch DOI in all die regions at production throughputs, the Puma 9850 serves as a high productivity solution for identifying and monitoring etch process excursions.
+By detecting yield-relevant etch defects of interest in all die regions at production throughputs, the Puma 9850 serves as a high productivity solution for identifying and monitoring etch process excursions.

 Lithography: The Puma 9850 laser scanning inspector complements higher sensitivity broadband plasma inspections by providing a high productivity option for lithography applications, including after-develop inspection (ADI), photo-cell monitoring (PCM) and process wafer qualification (PWQ).
-Surface selectivity is achieved with unique optical modes and an innovative product architecture, enabling the Puma 9850 to capture critical lithography DOI at high throughput.
+Surface selectivity is achieved with unique optical modes and an innovative product architecture, enabling the Puma 9850 to detect critical lithography defects of interest at high throughput.

 For other laser scanning patterned wafer defect inspection systems please see K-T Certified.